socioy/bumblebee/README.md

 ## ✨ Features

 - **AI-Powered Cursor Movement:**
-  Employs an RNN augmented with an LSTM layer to create smooth, human-like mouse trajectories.
-These paths are further refined by introducing natural noise and variable speeds, resulting in movements that mimic real human behavior seamlessly.
+  Utilizes an RNN augmented with an LSTM layer to generate smooth, human-like mouse trajectories.
+These paths are enhanced with natural noise and variable speeds, creating movements that closely mimic real human behavior.

 - **Smart Keystroke Simulation:**
-  Emulates typing with natural delays, punctuation handling, and variability in keystroke timing.
+  Simulates typing with natural delays, realistic punctuation handling, and variability in keystroke timing to emulate human typing patterns.

 - **Extensive Training Data:**
-  Trained on a dataset of over 25,000 real cursor movements for enhanced realism.
+  Trained on a dataset of over 25,000 real cursor movements to ensure high realism and accuracy.

 - **Reinforcement Learning (Coming Soon):**
-  Future updates will integrate RL to further refine cursor behavior.
+  Future updates will incorporate RL to further enhance cursor behavior, enabling more diverse and adaptive movement patterns.

-- **PyAutoGUI Integration:**
+- **PyAutoGUI & pynput Integration:**
-  Utilizes [PyAutoGUI](https://pyautogui.readthedocs.io/) and [pynput](https://pynput.readthedocs.io/) for simulating robust mouse and keyboard interactions.
+  Leverages [PyAutoGUI](https://pyautogui.readthedocs.io/) and [pynput](https://pynput.readthedocs.io/) for reliable mouse and keyboard event simulation.

 - **Built with PyTorch:**
-  All AI models are developed using PyTorch.
+  All AI models are developed using PyTorch, ensuring robust and scalable performance.

 ---